ipsingh06/seedsync/README.md

 4. After the installation is complete, verify that the application is running by going to [http://localhost:8800](http://localhost:8800) in your browser.

+5. Go to the Settings page and fill out the required information.
+   **While password-based login is supported, key-based authentication is highly recommended!**
-5. Setup key-based SSH access.
-See the First Time Setup section below for a simple tutorial.
+   See the [Key-Based Authentication Setup](#key-auth) section for details.

-### Docker
+### <a name="install-docker"></a> Docker Image on Linux

 1. Run the docker image with the following command: